knguyen228/covid19/protocol/README-en.md

 In this protocol, you will:
 - Answer a series of short questions about your current communication disorder(s).
-- Perform a set of voice tasks.
+- Perform a set of voice tasks